flatpak/flatpak.github.io/source/hello-world.html.haml.markdown

   This will print `Hello world, from a sandbox`.

   Ta da!
 That's it: you've successfully built, installed and run your first Flatpak.
 Many of these steps are simplified by Flatpak's built in tools.
-For information on how to use them, as well as how to build and distribute more complex apps see the [developers page](developer.html).
+For information on how to use them, as well as how to build and distribute more complex apps see the [developer documentation](http://docs.flatpak.org/).

 </div></div></div></section>